PeterJBurke/Nanostat/README.md

 ![Overview](https://github.com/PeterJBurke/Nanostat/blob/master/GerberFiles/NanostatPictures.png)

-## Instructions for a fully functional NanoStat system:
+## Instructions for a fully functional NanoStat system

 ## Hardware order:
 You can order the board basically fully assembled from JLCPBC, or other vendors/manufacturers.